RoadFed: A Multimodal Federated Learning System for Improving Road Safety: Methodologies

 \subsection{Multimodal Federated Learning Scheme}

 The Multimodal Federated Learning Scheme (MFed) is designed to obtain superior detection performance across various edge servers with minimal communication overhead while ensuring the convergence of the model on non-i.i.d. datasets.
-MFed is primarily composed of three components: adaptive learning rate (AdaLR) and dynamic quantization.
+MFed is primarily composed of three components: periodic parameter sharing, adaptive learning rate, and dynamic quantization.
+Periodic parameter sharing refers to the edge servers transmitting their trained local models after $E$ local training epochs instead of sharing them after every local training epoch to reduce the total number of transmissions between edge servers and the cloud server.
+The adaptive learning rate strategy means that the learning rate of the models is decayed in a specific way during FL training to ensure fast convergence on non-i.i.d. data.
+The dynamic quantization technique directly reduces the model size by quantizing model parameters.
+The novelty of MFed lies in the integration of simple but efficient techniques to provide an effective solution for accurate and communication-efficient road hazard detection in distributed systems operating on real-world, non-i.i.d. multimodal datasets.
+The followings are detailed design of the adaptive learning rate and dynamic quantization strategy.